 - Mulberry has its title character discuss the Bechdel Test with Melissa McCarthy, in a comic exclusive to BANG!
 Magazine.
 Unfortunately, McCarthy changes the subject to speculating which male actors love her.note

-- Arthur King Of Space had a strip where Guenevere and Eglante discuss the sacking of Rome.
+- Arthur, King of Time and Space had a strip where Guenevere and Eglante discuss the sacking of Rome.
 The Bechdel Test is mentioned in The Rant for the following strip (where they discuss Guenevere's parents).

 - A Feminist Frequency video shows a large number of popular movies that fail the test.
 In a running joke, Anita yawns, wanders away, comes back with an apple, and eats it, while the movie posters are still blinking steadily along in the background.
 Anita discusses the test again here.
 She proposes that the test be modified so that the scene in question must last at least sixty seconds to pass.
 She also describes a variant of the test for people of color, where at least two named non-white characters discuss something other than a white person.
 She rejects the concept of the Reverse Bechdel Test as she believes it contributes to the idea that women aren't oppressed.

 - Linkara brings up the importance of the third point during his review of Sultry Teenage Super Foxes.
 Yes, the cast is almost uniformly female, but they never talk about anything but men.
 Unless you count the villains, that is.
 Even the protagonists obtaining superpowers was nothing more than a means to the end of them attracting men.